 These mixed blessings are not easy to accept or admit, and sometimes it is just faith itself that is the gift.
 It can be in the midst of terrible things that we’re forced to develop trust, and then we find, when the crisis is over, that our new beliefs are ours to keep.
 Of course the graduate school level of this kind of gratitude is saying “Thank You” even before the good part comes.
 If you’ve had experience with mixed blessings you begin to know-- even while life is painful or unpleasant-- that there will be meaning in it.
 And so we say Thank You –purely on faith –even when we’re getting hit hard.

 Yes, some of these blessings come in less than Hallmark moments.
 Maybe it was the painful feedback from a friend that clued you in on the truth about your personality flaws, or the DWI that was humiliating and expensive but it was also what made you look at your problem and change your life.
 Maybe it was an emotional breakdown that allowed you to put yourself back together in a new and stronger way.

-So when, “What are you grateful for?” comes around at your Thanksgiving table this week don’t groan.
+So when that, “What are you grateful for?” comes around at your Thanksgiving table today don’t groan, but dig deep.
 Name the blessings that came from pain and grief or loss and trouble.
-When we can say Thanks for both the good and the bad, for easy and hard times, then, just like the Pilgrims, we’ll have a real Thanksgiving.
+When we can say Thanks for both the good and the bad, for the easy and hard times, then, just like the Pilgrims, we’ll have a real Thanksgiving.